 How do I determine who is liable?

 No matter who may be liable, you will most likely necessitate the skills of a personal injury attorney who has experience with this sort of case.
-The Law Offices of Charles R. Gueli has the diligence, passion and knowledge to know where to look for evidence, where to investigate and how to ultimately get you the help you deserve.
+We at the Law Offices of Charles R. Gueli have the diligence, passion and knowledge to know where to look for evidence, where to investigate and how to ultimately get you the help you deserve.